Kristina01111000/Drws_site/README.md

 - shared google doc with tasks for both of us, made it visible to anyone so he can add stephen, videographer etc

+- Send invoice for oct 17 to nov 16
+- Put sections of 4 elements course in google drive & link to dr w
+- Think about breakdown of the course from slide 94 to the end and upload with decision
+- Make quizzes for the after lessons are added
+- Figure out if site ground optimizer is better than autooptimize
+- Switch monthly topic to january -> the power of spices instead on month
+- After next peepso update: add new mobile sidebar -> make sure the scroll works better
+- Switch footer menu to monthly topics
+- Change 4 element course title to “discovering the power of nature’s four elements”
+- Change widget for 4 elements course to “check out Dr w’s “discovering the power of nature’s four elements””
+- Going to make 4 elements course part of the 4 month course,
+- Remove the 4 elements course from the site, it is part of the learning program
+- For earth picture in homepage make text bigger
+- Home page air  change elbow room power to the chi power of air
+- Homepage pictures put little articles lower on the page, link to them, if its long put a read more
+- Put something cute to indicate which element it is maybe “this months earth article, this months  chi building article, this months nutrition article, this months 4 element philosophy article(if there is one)” talk about it next week to see if we like this